Salma-Zag/pages/_posts/CSSE/2025-10-30-mansionGameLevel6.md

 The zombie has a selection of dialogue to say:

-"I heard the boss is waiting for you...",
+- "I heard the boss is waiting for you...",
-"Enter if you dare... he's waiting for you...",
+- "Enter if you dare... he's waiting for you...",
-"I heard the Reaper himself was in there.",
+- "I heard the Reaper himself was in there.",
-"The Reaper'll get you good.",
+- "The Reaper'll get you good.",
-"You have no chance... his power is unstopable...",
+- "You have no chance... his power is unstopable...",
-"No one has survived a battle against the Reaper.",
+- "No one has survived a battle against the Reaper.",
-"Haha?
+- "Haha!
 You want to battle my boss?
 You'll die within the first minute...",
-"Go ahead.
-I aint stoppin' you, the Reaper'll finish you clean.",
-"You are a fool to challenge the Reaper.",
-"You will end up like me once you face the Reaper.",
-"Are you the next opponent for my master?
-That's unfortunate for you.",
-"Why I won't attack you?
-Well, my master will finish you off soon enough."
+- etc.

 #### Cutscene into boss room